Part I Entry 12 of 84

 Sleep deprivation does not feel like impairment.
 It feels like Tuesday.
 This is part of what makes it dangerous.

-The person who has slept badly for long enough often stops being able to detect the deficit.
-The cognitive decline, the emotional reactivity, the degraded judgment: these become the baseline against which they evaluate themselves, so they feel roughly fine while functioning worse than they would with adequate sleep.
+The person who has slept badly for long enough can stop being able to detect the deficit.
+Reduced attention, emotional reactivity, slower response, and poorer judgment can become the baseline against which they evaluate themselves, so they feel roughly fine while functioning worse than they would with adequate sleep.
 This is not weakness or poor self-knowledge.
-It is a well-established pattern in how sleep loss can affect the mechanisms responsible for self-assessment.
-You cannot reliably gauge impairment using an instrument that may itself be impaired.
-This is why the sleep-deprived person is often confident in decisions they will later regret and dismissive of observations from people who can see what they cannot.
+It is a practical danger in how sleep loss can affect self-assessment.
+You cannot always gauge impairment using an instrument that may itself be impaired.
+This is why the sleep-deprived person may be confident in decisions they will later regret and dismissive of observations from people who can see what they cannot.

 Objective reality matters here because the body keeps accounts whether you respect them or not.
 You cannot negotiate your way out of biological limits with ambition, guilt, or urgency.
 The golden rule matters because your sleep does not affect only you.
 The tired version of you makes decisions, keeps promises, drives, speaks, leads, parents, works, and reacts in other people's lives.